varunpats/varunpats/README.md

 Currently mastering React Native.<br><br>

-A passionate Frontend Developer.
-Result-driven Frontend Developer with a urge for crafting responsive, user-friendly interfaces and a proven track record of delivering high-quality web applications.<br><br>
+A passionate Frontend Developer with a urge for crafting responsive, user-friendly interfaces and a proven track record of delivering high-quality web applications.<br><br>

 Armed with a strong foundation in React, Angular, Redux, JavaScript, HTML and CSS, I bring a keen eye for design and a commitment to creating